 See nampiLLai‘s vyAkyAnam.

-- enadhu Avi uL kalandha – You have entered into me (AthmA) who have toiled in this samsAram since time immemorial.
+- enadhu Avi uL kalandha – You have entered into me (AthmA) who has toiled in this samsAram since time immemorial.

 - enadhu Avi – (like saying “my AthmA” with much shame) showing an example – Like vaSishta (great sage) entering chaNdALa’s (outcast) place.
 AzhwAr always considers himself as highlighted in thiruvAimozhi 3.3.4 “nIchanEn” (I am the most fallen).

-- uL kalandhu – Not just bestowing enjoyment and liberation for my AthmA; as highlighted in first pAsuram “ellAm thanuLLE kalandhozhindhOm“, uniting/bonding fully with me.
+- uL kalandha – Not just bestowing enjoyment and liberation for my AthmA; as highlighted in first pAsuram “ellAm thanuLLE kalandhozhindhOm“, uniting/bonding fully with me.

 - udhavi, nal udhavi, peru nal udhavi – udhavi – favouring; nal udhavi – favouring without any effort from AzhwAr, peru nal udhavi – favouring others as if it is a favour for oneself. kaimmARu – prathyupakAram – in return for such huge favour.

 - enadhu Avi thandhu ozhindhEn – I submitted my self under the lotus feet of your highness.

 bhagavAn asks “For how many baths (days), this will last?”

 - ini mILvadhu enbadhu uNdE – Given it as sadhyO dhaSAham – those 10 days completed too; When selling goods, the seller would say you can return the product within 10 days from the date of purchase, but not after that.
 AzhwAr saying even those 10 days are gone now – so there is no option for revoking his submission.